mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

 ## Configure the RPM and DEB package repository

 By default Konvoy adds new RPM and DEB repositories to the control-plane and worker hosts that are required to install a container runtime and a Kubernetes cluster.
-In an air-gapped environment these repos will not be available, but instead the packages will be copied from the konvoy directory
+In an air-gapped environment these repos will not be available, but instead the packages will be copied from the konvoy directory.

 ```yaml
 kind: ClusterConfiguration